 A classic way to invest in real estate is to buy a primary residence.
 As you pay off a mortgage, your net worth increases.
 Although homes come with more upfront costs, like a down payment, they can be well worth it when purchased in a desirable area.
 When searching for a home for you or your family to live in the long term, it’s also essential to consider how the location will meet your needs for the foreseeable future.
 It’s important to research things like different neighbourhoods, nearby school systems, and access to amenities.

-Those searching for Etobicoke property for sale in Mimico can count on the neighbourhood’s desirable waterfront location and luxury lifestyle.
+Those searching for an Etobicoke property for sale can count on the neighbourhood’s desirable waterfront location and luxury lifestyle.
 Home types in the area range from Tudor homes and bungalows to newly constructed properties.
 With great outdoor recreation at Lake Ontario and Mimico Waterfront Park, community events like the Lakeshore Community Festival, and its convenient location next to downtown Toronto, properties in this highly desirable area will remain a good investment for the time to come.

 Another way to invest in real estate is to search out rental properties.
 When choosing rental properties, consider similar aspects as when making a primary residence search, such as the neighbourhood, proximity to occupations, services, amenities, and nearby recreation.